kurtosis-tech/kurtosis/docs/docs/quickstart.md

 kurtosis clean -a && kurtosis run --enclave quickstart .
 ```

-(Notice we are using `.` instead of `main.star`)
+(Notice you are using `.` instead of `main.star`)

-The output should also look more interesting as our plan has grown bigger:
+The output should also look more interesting as your plan has grown bigger:

 ```text
 INFO[2023-03-15T04:34:06-03:00] Cleaning enclaves...